majn/telegram-purple/README.md

 ----------------------

 Empathy doesn't natively support libpurple plugins since its based on libtelepathy, but there is a compatibillity layer called telepathy-haze that can be used to execute libpurple plugins.
-This means that you can basically run this plugin thanks to telepathy-haze but you will usually get less features and worse usabillity compared to real libpurple clients.
+This means that you can basically run this plugin thanks to telepathy-haze but you will usually get less features and worse usability compared to real libpurple clients.
 If you use Empathy (or anything else based on libtelepathy) I recommend [telepathy-morse](https://projects.kde.org/projects/playground/network/telepathy/telepathy-morse/repository) which is a connection manager written specifically for your messenger.

 Authors
 -------